 *All makeups must be scheduled through our Program Office email@example.com

-*When checking in for your makeup, please visit Program Office desk to obtain your sticker
+*When checking in for your makeup, please visit our Program Registration Desk to obtain your sticker

 *Walk in makeups will not be accepted - please schedule at least 48 hours in advance